 I grow many varieties of zinnias, as many as I can get.
 I have the best luck with the super tall ones.
 Here are the reasons I LOVE these staple flowers for the garden.

 In my zone, we plant zinnias after April 15.
 All you have to do to plant them is sprinkle the seeds on the ground and throw a little soil over them.
 Pat it down lightly and water them in.
 It’s super easy to save seeds from the spent flowers for next year too.
-Just let them dry completely and flake them into an envelope when they come out easily.

 How to harvest zinnia seeds